Microsoft: 2020–present: Acquisitions, Xbox Series X/S, and Windows 11

-On June 24, 2021, Microsoft announced Windows 11 during a Livestream.
-The announcement came with confusion after Microsoft announced Windows 10 would be the last version of the operating system; set to be released in the third quarter of 2021.
+On June 24, 2021, Microsoft announced Windows 11 during a livestreamed event.
+The announcement came with confusion after Microsoft announced Windows 10 would be the last version of the operating system.
 It was released to the general public on October 5, 2021.

-In early September 2021, it was announced that the company had acquired Takelessons, an online platform which connects students and tutors in numerous subjects.
-The acquisition positioned Microsoft to grow its presence in the market of providing an online education to large numbers of people.
+In September 2021, it was announced that the company had acquired Takelessons, an online platform that connects students and tutors in numerous subjects.
+The acquisition positioned Microsoft to grow its presence in the market of providing online education to large numbers of people.
 In the same month, Microsoft acquired Australia-based video editing software company Clipchamp.

 In October 2021, Microsoft announced that it began rolling out end-to-end encryption (E2EE) support for Microsoft Teams calls in order to secure business communication while using video conferencing software.
 Users can ensure that their calls are encrypted and can utilize a security code that both parties on a call must verify on their respective ends.
 On October 7, Microsoft acquired Ally.io, a software service that measures companies' progress against OKRs.
 Microsoft plans to incorporate Ally.io into its Viva family of employee experience products.

 On January 18, 2022, Microsoft announced the acquisition of American video game developer and holding company Activision Blizzard in an all-cash deal worth $68.7 billion.
-Activision Blizzard is best known for producing franchises, including but not limited to Warcraft, Diablo, Call of Duty, StarCraft, Candy Crush Saga, Crash Bandicoot, Spyro the Dragon, Skylanders, and Overwatch.
+Activision Blizzard is best known for producing franchises, including but not limited to Warcraft, Diablo, Call of Duty, StarCraft, Candy Crush Saga, Crash Bandicoot, Spyro, Tony Hawk's, Guitar Hero, and Overwatch.
 Activision and Microsoft each released statements saying the acquisition was to benefit their businesses in the metaverse, many saw Microsoft's acquisition of video game studios as an attempt to compete against Meta Platforms, with TheStreet referring to Microsoft wanting to become "the Disney of the metaverse".
+Microsoft also named Phil Spencer, head of the Xbox brand since 2014, the inaugural CEO of the newly established Microsoft Gaming division, which now houses the Xbox operations team and the three publishers in the company's portfolio (Xbox Game Studios, ZeniMax Media, Activision Blizzard).
 Microsoft has not released statements regarding Activision's recent legal controversies regarding employee abuse, but reports have alleged that Activision CEO Bobby Kotick, a major target of the controversy, will leave the company after the acquisition is finalized.
-The deal is expected to close in 2023 followed by a review from the US Federal Trade Commission.
+The deal was closed on October 13, 2023.

-In December 2022, Microsoft announced a new 10-year deal with the London Stock Exchange for products including Microsoft Azure; Microsoft acquired ~4% of the latter company as part of the deal.
+In December 2022, Microsoft announced a new 10-year deal with the London Stock Exchange Group for products including Microsoft Azure; Microsoft acquired around 4% of LSEG as part of the deal.

 In January 2023, CEO Satya Nadella announced Microsoft would lay off some 10,000 employees.
 The announcement came a day after hosting a Sting concert for 50 people, including Microsoft executives, in Davos, Switzerland.